Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Experiments

-We form ablation versions by removing PIR, BR, and EE individually, denoted as \textit{nPIR}, \textit{nBR}, and \textit{nEE}, respectively.
-More details are in Appendix~\ref{app:ablation}.
-We run them on task order 1, and Table~\ref{tab:parameter} lists the results.
-Removing each key component leads to performance degradation across multiple metrics on both CVRP and TSP, confirming the contribution of each module.
+\bc{We form ablation versions by removing PIR, BR, and EE individually (cf. Appendix~\ref{app:ablation}).
+We run them on task order 1, and Table~\ref{tab:ablation} lists the results.
+Removing each component leads to performance degradation across multiple metrics, confirming the contribution of them.
+We further evaluate DREE with different hyperparameter settings, with results reported in Appendix~\ref{app:hyperparameter}.
+Overall, varying these hyperparameters causes only minor fluctuations across metrics, suggesting that DREE is not overly sensitive to its hyperparameter settings.}